Bingyi: Taihang Rhapsody

 Venue: Asia Society Hong Kong Center, 9 Justice Drive, Admiralty, Hong Kong

-The exhibition is presented as the long-lost artworks of Hua, the Northern Song Matriarch of Painting, recovered in the 1990’s during the excavation of a Song Dynasty temple site in the Taihang Mountains by the archaeologist Bingyi.
-In her speculative reconstruction, Hua was a not only a progenitor for female artists throughout Chinese history but a visionary philosopher and political thinker as well.
-Independently of the great masters of the Song Dynasty landscape and the lineage of great literati scholar artists that followed—all of whom were male—Hua created an alternative aesthetic system that de-centered the patriarchal, Confucian, brush- and ego-centered mode of literati landscape painting and re-centered the expressive possibilities of brush-and-ink on water, on Taoism, on nature, and on the creative experiences of women,
+The exhibition is presented as the long-lost artworks of Hua, the fictional Northern Song Matriarch of Painting, rediscovered and "archaeologically excavated" by the artist Bingyi from a Song Dynasty temple site in the Taihang Mountains — partly based on historical clues and partly on personal imagination.
+In Bingyi's series of speculative reconstructions, Hua is not only a pioneering female artist in Chinese art history but also a visionary philosopher and political thinker.
+Independent of the great masters of the Song Dynasty landscape painting and the subsequent male literati painting tradition, Hua created an alternative aesthetic system that de-centered the patriarchal, Confucian, brush- and ego-centered mode of literati landscape painting and re-centered the expressive possibilities of brush-and-ink on water, on Taoism, on nature, and on the creative experiences of women.